TACO TIME, PUDA-STYLE

 To serve: lime, cut into wedges, finely sliced fresh coriander and a dollop of almond milk mayo

-Finely grate the vegetables - this will make for a thinner pancake or taco
+Finely grate the carrot — this will make for a thinner pancake or taco.

 Place a ceramic-lined or seasoned cast-iron frying pan on a medium–high heat.
 Test to see if it’s hot enough by sprinkling a few drops of water on it — the water should sizzle right away.
 Pour 3 tbs of the mixture onto the pan and spread quickly and evenly with the back of a spoon.
 Starting from the centre, spiral the batter evenly outwards to form a thin circle.